prestofuoco/RPi-HwAB/README.md

 * **xilinx vivado design suite:** for developing fpga bitstreams
 * **kicad:** for viewing and editing the pcb design files

-## 🚀 project status & getting started
+## project status

 this project is currently focused on hardware development.

 ### 1. pcb design

-the kicad project files can be found in the `pcb/` directory. this is the primary area of development right now. i welcome feedback and contributions on the schematic and layout.
+the kicad project files can be found in the `pcb/` directory. this is the primary area of development right now. feedback and contributions for schematics and layout are welcome.

 ### 2. future steps (post-hardware)